RAF Condover

-Royal Air Force Condover or more simply RAF Condover is a former Royal Air Force Flying Training Command airfield and air navigation training establishment between August 1942 and June 1945, unusually for both fighter and bomber crews at different times.
+Royal Air Force Condover or more simply RAF Condover is a former Royal Air Force station air navigation training establishment that operated between August 1942 and June 1945, unusually for both fighter and bomber crews at different times.
 Located on the southern outskirts of Condover village in Shropshire, 4.9 mi south of the county town Shrewsbury.

-Condover was used to train fighter pilots by the RAF and the USAAF as well as pilots and air navigators from Australia, South Africa and Canada.
+Condover was utilised by Flying Training Command to train fighter pilots by the RAF and the USAAF as well as pilots and air navigators from Australia, South Africa and Canada.

 Although the runways have now been broken up and removed, many original station buildings still stand and the control tower is considered to be one of the best-preserved in Shropshire.
 After many years as a major part of a local riding school several of the buildings and land plots were offered for sale by auction during the summer of 2007.